Berry-Esseen bound and precise moderate deviations for products of random matrices: Proof of moderate deviation expansions

 \section{Proof of moderate deviation expansions}

 In this section we prove Theorem \ref{MainThmNormTarget}.
-The proof is based on the Berry-Esseen bound in Theorem \ref{Thm-BerryEsseen-Norm} and follows the standard techniques in Petrov \cite{Petrov75book}, and therefore some details will be left to the reader.
+The proof is based on the Berry--Esseen bound in Theorem \ref{Thm-BerryEsseen-Norm} and follows the standard techniques in Petrov \cite{Pet75}, and therefore some details will be left to the reader.

-We start with the following lemma whose proof uses the analyticity of the eigenfunction $r_s$ and the eigenmeasure $\nu_s$, see Proposition \ref{transfer operator}. \begin{lemma} Assume either conditions \ref{CondiMoment} and \ref{CondiIP} for invertible matrices, or conditions \ref{CondiMoment} and \ref{CondiAP} for positive matrices.
+We start with the following lemma whose proof uses the analyticity of the eigenfunction $r_s$ and the linear functional $\nu_s$, see Proposition \ref{transfer operator}: \begin{lemma} Assume either conditions \ref{CondiMoment} and \ref{CondiIP} for invertible matrices, or conditions \ref{CondiMoment} and \ref{CondiAP} for positive matrices.
 Then, there exists $\eta>0$ such that uniformly in $s \in (-\eta, \eta)$ and $\varphi \in \mathcal{B}_{\gamma}$,

 \end{lemma} \begin{proof}

 According to Proposition \ref{transfer operator}, we have $r_0 = \mathbf{1}$, $\nu_0 = \nu$.
 In addition, the mappings $s \mapsto r_s$ and $s \mapsto \nu_s$ are analytic on $(-\eta, \eta)$.
 The assertions follow using Taylor's formula. \end{proof}